Ganni & 11 Honoré Partnered For An Extended Sizing Collection

 Advertisement

 The collection includes 10 styles that range from floral dresses, jumpsuits, and leggings to a pinstripe blazer-style dress and a three-quarter sleeved corset-like top.
-Available now online and in select IRL Ganni stores, the styles come in U.S. sizes 0 to 22 — with prices ranging from $135 to $645.
+Available now online and in select IRL Ganni stores, the styles come in AU sizes 6 to 24 — with prices ranging from $195 to $925.
 Each style is composed of 50% organic or recycled fabric.

 Reffstrup says that she chose the retailer to extend the brand's sizes because they are “experts in the field,” adding that the Ganni team is always looking for collaborations where they can “learn something new.”
 While 11 Honoré has been considered a champion for plus-size women when it launched in 2017, it has come under fire recently following its collaboration with Lena Dunham, which tapped out at size 26.